nicoverbruggen/readerly/README.md

 #### Step 4: Export

 The final fonts are exported from FontForge as TTF.
 Outline fixes remove overlaps and zero-area contours that can cause missing glyphs on macOS; you can disable them via `--customize`.
 The build supports optional old-style kern tables, but this is off by default because it has no effect on device tests.
+As a final post-export step, `build.py` normalizes the OS/2 style flags and `head.macStyle` with fontTools so Bold/Italic variants link correctly on Kobo.

 #### TTF cleanup (manual exports)